cyclejs-community/component-combinators/README.md

 ]);
 ```

-The nested routing switching logic is hidden behind the `OnRoute` combinator.
+The (gory) nested routing switching logic is hidden behind the `OnRoute` combinator.
+With that out
+ of the way, the routing logic can be expressed very naturally (in a very similar way to React
+router's [dynamic routing](https://reacttraining.com/react-router/core/guides/philosophy/dynamic-routing), in which the router is a component
+like any other).
+There is no pre-configuration of routes, outside of the application.
+Routes are
+directly and naturally included in their context.

+Let's attack dynamic lists.

 ## Dynamically changing list of items